 Emulating its military origins, overshirts with a front pocket or pockets are great functional pieces.
 Leaning more towards their mountaineering purpose, it adds an element of sports luxe.
 From one front pocket to two, to four, the overshirt is available is such a wide range of styles (you could even opt for no pocket).

 How To Wear A Black Overshirt

 This is the easiest colour to incorporate into any wardrobe and look.
 Pair your black overshirt with a dark sweater or jumper and add a shirt underneath if it’s a bit chilly.
-Wear some distressed tapered light wash jeans to dress the look down and to make it more smart casual.
-Finish off your look with some fresh chunky trainers, or again, smart light brown suede loafers to dress it up.
+Wear some black cords to stay on trend and dress the look down with some high tops for a clean outfit.

 Fabric Choice for Overshirts

 One of the most important factors when choosing your overshirt is the fabric, as it can create your look, from smart, to casual, to everything in between.
 With such a variety of options, you’ll be able to choose one for every occasion.

 With the combination of fabric and style such as zip and buttons, you can choose an overshirt for specific occasions.
 A zip suede overshirt can act as both a formal or smart casual piece; a button-down wool overshirt is better for formal occasions.

 Heavy Cotton Overshirts

 This is the most common fabric you’ll find when it comes to overshirts, as it distinguishes it from a normal shirt.
 It’ll keep you warm in those awkward in-between seasons and can act as a layer in-between your jacket and shirt or tee.
 You may get a rigid one if it’s a thicker heavy cotton, but it’ll soften with wear.
 This fabric can be teamed with most looks, but are better suited to a simple pair of jeans or chinos.